elastic/rally/docs/adding_tracks.rst

     ----------  ----------------------------- -----------  ---------------  -----------------  -----------------  ---------------
     tutorial    Tutorial benchmark for Rally      8647880  188.7 MB         2.6 GB             index-and-query    index-and-query

 Congratulations, you have created your first track!
-You can test it with ``esrally --track=tutorial --offline`` and run specific challenges with ``esrally --track=tutorial --challenge=index-and-query --offline``.
+You can test it with ``esrally --track-path=~/rally-tracks/tutorial --offline`` and run specific challenges with ``esrally --track-path=~/rally-tracks/tutorial --challenge=index-and-query --offline``.

 .. _add_track_test_mode: